gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-image-processing-continued.md

 Title: WebGL Image Processing Continued
+Description: How to apply multiple image processing techniques to images in WebGL

 This article is a continuation of <a href="webgl-image-processing.html">WebGL Image Processing</a>.
 If you haven't read that I suggest <a href="webgl-image-processing.html">you start there</a>.